advanderveer/ep/v2/README.md

 build-in error with the template encoder?
 Maybe allow returning a template itself.

+How about allowing handlers to return outputs that are errors (implement the Error() string interface).
+Does that work?

+The PrivateError hook only handles ep errors (and panics, which are always safe to consider to be server errors i guess).

 ## Backlog
 - [x] SHOULD be able to use error hooks to assert if errors are server, client or